Featured Process: Ice-up

 You can track this important event, as well as break-up, or ice-out, from year to year.
 Keep an eye on your local lakes and ponds, and note when they freeze over for the winter.
 Keep those dates for comparison next year, and see if you can find data for past years.
 Consider joining Ice Watch, an ice monitoring website.
 Along with hundreds of others, you will contribute data for an ongoing analysis of Canada’s changing climate patterns.

-- The winter forecast is out, and it looks like much of Canada is due for an old-fashioned, Canadian winter.
-A weak La Niña will bring below normal temperatures to all but the far North, and snow will be prevalent in the Great Lakes region (especially lake effect areas).
+- The winter forecast is out, and it looks like most of us are in for an old-fashioned, Canadian winter.
+A developing La Niña will bring normal temperatures to much of the country with the exception of parts of Northern Canada and the southern regions of Atlantic Canada.
+Here milder temperatures can be expected.
+Much of Canada will experience normal or slightly above normal precipitation.
+The most active storm areas will extend from the Great Lakes to the Maritimes and from southern B.C. to southern Saskatchewan.
 Keep track, and see if this forecast comes true for your region.

 - Snow Buntings have been moving through, and may be doing their synchronized flying tricks over a field near you.
 Their two-toned colouration makes them seem to appear and disappear as they swoop and swirl.
 It also makes them blend in well with the patchy snow areas that they prefer.
 They will burrow deep into the snow to avoid very cold temperatures.
 Snow Buntings may attract Merlins, Kestrels and Sharp-shinned Hawks.